RedisLabs/redislabs-docs/content/rc/administration/configure/backups.md

             ![add_s3_user](/images/rc/add_s3_user.png?width=600&height=698)\
             **
         1. Click the **Create bucket** button
-    b.
-To use an existing bucket, click on the bucket and go to the **Permissions** tab
+    1. To use an existing bucket, click on the bucket and go to the **Permissions** tab
         1. Click **+ Add account** in the **Access for other AWS accounts** section enter the below information